Natural hoof care (barefoot trimming)

 Natural hoof care, also known as barefoot trimming, is keeping and working horses without shoes.
 It is not merely taking the shoes off, it is returning the hooves to the natural state of health that enables wild horses to travel 15 miles per day on rough terrain without shoes.

 It is important to realise that without trimming and with insufficient natural wear, domestic horses’ hooves would grow too long and distorted, and the horn would not grow strong enough for the horse to be working comfortably on hard ground.
 So regular trimming is essential for healthy hooves.
+Once a horse is fully transitioned to barefoot, they can be worked and ridden without shoes on any type of ground.

 We are very passionate about Natural hoof care and have been actively promoting it in Ireland, and running trimming courses for horse owners since 2009, see the course page for dates.